 SEAT Leon review - MPG, CO2 & running costs

-Running costs are low thanks to efficient engines and a new plug-in hybrid model
+Running costs for the Leon are low thanks to efficient engines and a plug-in hybrid model

-The 2.0-litre TDI is the most economical of the petrol and diesel engines.
-It should return between 60.1mpg and 65.7mpg, depending on the wheel size, so it’s ideal for motorway driving.
+The 113bhp 2.0-litre TDI is the most economical of the regular petrol and diesel engines.
+It should return 65.4mpg, so it’s ideal for motorway driving.

 Not that the petrol engines are in any way inefficient.
-The 128bhp 1.5 TSI Evo offers 44.8mpg to 51.4mpg, dropping to between 44.1mpg and 49.6mpg for the 148bhp model.
+The 128bhp 1.5 TSI Evo offers 51mpg, dropping to 48.6mpg for the 148bhp model.
 The seven-speed DSG auto transmission is slightly more efficient than the six-speed manual gearbox.

-The 1.0 TSI Evo should return 47.1mpg to 52.3mpg with a manual gearbox and 45.6mpg to 51.4mpg with the DSG transmission.
+The 1.0 TSI Evo should return 51.2mpg in both manual and automatic guises in entry-level SE form although in FR guise it drops by 0.3 should you opt for the automatic ‘box.
 Both the 1.0-litre and 1.5-litre engines are available with 48-volt mild-hybrid technology, but only in conjunction with the DSG.

 The SEAT Leon slots into insurance groups 15 to 23, with the 1.0-litre versions the cheapest to insure.
-At the time of writing, the insurance group for the e-Hybrid hasn’t been announced, but the cost of cover will be offset by the lower running costs.
+The e-Hybrid sits in either group 26 or 27, depending on which trim level is chosen, but the extra cost of cover will be offset by the lower running costs.

 In this review